ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

 1.12.2.
 Example: Customizing the toolbar color by application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is sometimes useful for the user to have a clear visual indication of which system he or she is logged on to.
-This example shows how to set the color of the toolbar to yellow for SPCICSP and pink for SPCICSQ.
+This example shows how to set the color of the toolbar to yellow for application SPCICSP and pink for application SPCICSQ.

 ::